-For a detailed discussion of the effect of Tesla’s shares outstanding, this article, Tesla’s common shares outstanding, explains what has been driving the company’s share count to balloon to such a high level.
+For a detailed discussion of the effect of Tesla’s shares outstanding, this article, Tesla’s common shares outstanding, explains what has been driving the company’s share count to such a high level.

 Tesla’s Market Capitalization

-The chart above shows Tesla’s market capitalization in the last 5 years from 2015 to 2020.
+The chart above shows Tesla’s market capitalization in the last 6 years from 2015 to 2021.

 What would happen to the market capitalization if the growth of Tesla’s shares outstanding were to be reduced by 50%?

 In this scenario, I have plotted a chart above that shows Tesla’s market cap when the company’s common stock outstanding growth is reduced by half while maintaining the same stock prices as in the prior chart.

 According to the current chart, Tesla can only achieve a market cap of slightly over $900 billion at its best in 2021.

 As of Dec 2021, Tesla’s market capitalization would have gone lower to slightly above $800 billion.

 Instead of reaching $1 trillion of market capitalization, Tesla’s market valuation could only reach $800 billion, a $200 billion lower when common stock outstanding growth is cut by half.

 In short, Tesla’s common shares outstanding growth has greatly contributed to the surge in the company’s market valuation.